kuteykin/atomic-rag-pdf/README.md

 ## 🌍 Multilingual Support

-The system supports queries in multiple languages:
+The system supports queries in multiple languages with automatic translation:

 - **PDF Content**: All PDFs are processed in English
 - **User Queries**: Can be asked in any language (German, English, French, Spanish, etc.)
-- **Translation**: Queries are automatically translated to English for search, then results are translated back to the original language
+- **Translation Pipeline**: Queries are automatically translated to English for search, then results are translated back to the original language
-- **Answer Generation**: Answers are generated in English and translated to the user's language

-### Translation Features

-- **Automatic Language Detection**: Detects the language of user queries
-- **Query Translation**: Translates non-English queries to English for optimal search
-- **Result Translation**: Translates search results back to the original language
-- **Answer Translation**: Translates final answers to the user's language
 - **Fallback Handling**: If translation fails, falls back to English

 ### Example Multilingual Queries